pghvlaans/sbotools/man/sbotools.hints.5.md

 ## DESCRIPTION

 The */etc/sbotools/sbotools.hints* file is used to give **sbotools** hints about individual scripts.
-Three kinds of hints are recognized:
+Four kinds of hints are recognized:

 • blacklist

 • optional reverse dependencies

 • automatic reverse dependency rebuilds

+• test failures are ignored by sboupgrade

 Please note that all requests apply equally to the *compat32* versions of the scripts; specific requests for *compat32* scripts are